 - The Company, as of December 31, 2016, had not recognized \$11.6 million of excess tax benefits related to windfalls.
 As a result of adoption, it will now recognize these benefits as deferred tax assets.
 However, after assessment for realizability, the Company has also recorded a full valuation allowance against the deferred tax assets.
 This resulted in a zero cumulative effect adjustment to accumulated deficit as a result of the adoption.
-For the quarter ended March 31, 2017, all shortfalls related to non-qualified options and restricted stock units have been recorded as an income tax expense for the period, offset by a full valuation allowance. - Due to the full valuation allowance for the Company's deferred tax assets, the excess income tax benefits have never been recorded in additional paid-in-capital.
+All shortfalls related to non-qualified options and restricted stock units are now recorded as an income tax expense for the period, offset by a full valuation allowance. - Due to the full valuation allowance for the Company's deferred tax assets, the excess income tax benefits have never been recorded in additional paid-in-capital.
 The Company does not contemplate any impact going forward as any amounts to be recorded in the condensed consolidated statements of operations would be fully offset by the valuation allowance nor result in a related classification in cash flows for operating activities. - The Company will continue to recognize forfeitures through estimates consistent with our past practices as opposed to when they occur. - The Company already classifies cash paid to taxing authorities arising from the withholding of shares from employees in cash flows from financing activities.

-Total stock-based compensation expense recognized in the accompanying condensed consolidated statements of operations for the three months ended March 31, 2017 and 2016 was \$1.3 million for both periods.
+Total stock-based compensation expense recognized in the accompanying condensed consolidated statements of operations for the three and nine months ended September 30, 2017 and 2016 was as follows (in thousands):